Comments in Word – easy comment review, export to Excel or Word, etc.

 Review comments in Word from a control center from where you can see all comments, edit comments, reply to comments, mark comments as resolved, delete comments, etc.

-Extract all comments, incl. metadata, to a new document – gives you full overview of all comments and lets you print all comments, if desired – you can select from a number of sort options, incl. sort by rank
+Extract all comments or selected comments, incl. metadata, to a new Word document – gives you full overview of all comments and lets you print all comments, if desired – you can select from a number of sort options, incl. sort by rank

 Find a comment in the source document directly from an extract document

 Convert selected text to a comment, thereby removing the selection from the document and adding it to a new comment in the location where the text was found

 Move a comment from one place in a document to another

 Insert inline comments that can be used for tips, instructions, help texts, tips, notes, etc.

 Review inline comments via a dialog box that lets you browse through the inline comments and delete the individual inline comments if desired

 Specify default settings for both standard comments, comment numbering, and inline comments – define comment numbering, colors, etc.